 Scott Meyers practices in the areas of complex commercial and business litigation, bankruptcy representation, and antitrust litigation.
 His experience includes serving as both lead and assistant counsel in all stages of litigation in state, federal and bankruptcy courts in North Carolina and Virginia.
 A former banker, his experience and knowledge of bank operations and financial services, in addition to his undergraduate degree in economics, has allowed Mr. Meyers to successfully represent clients in cases pertaining to financial and securities law.
 Mr. Meyers obtained his undergraduate degree from Virginia Polytechnic Institute and State University (B.A., 1994) and his J.D. from George Mason University School of Law (magna cum laude, 2001).
 He will practice from the firm’s Greensboro office.

 Laurie Miller focuses her practice on civil litigation.
-Her cases range from products liability and pharmaceutical litigation, to medical malpractice defense and various types of commercial litigation.
+Her cases range from product liability and pharmaceutical litigation to medical malpractice defense and various types of commercial litigation.
 Ms. Miller has also devoted a substantial portion of her practice to mass litigation, multi-district litigation and class actions.
 In 2007, she was admitted to practice law in the United States Supreme Court.
-Most recently, Ms. Miller was appointed Second Vice Chair of the Defense Research Institute’s Young Lawyers Committee.
-Ms. Miller is a graduate of Wright State University (B.A., magna sum laude, 1998) and the University of Dayton School of Law (J.D., cum laude, 2001).
+Most recently, Ms. Miller was appointed Second Vice-Chair of the Defense Research Institute’s Young Lawyers Committee.
+Ms. Miller is a graduate of Wright State University (B.A., Magna sum Laude, 1998) and the University of Dayton School of Law (J.D., cum laude, 2001).
 She will practice from Ellis & Winters’ Raleigh office.